int19h/jbomohi/dict/dapma/comments.md

 correct English definition if this belief is to be officially accepted, but unfortunately there is no known easy gloss word.

+## 2016-04-25T23:45:13Z — vpbroman (comment 2941, on definition 66163)

+neutral sense needed

+Even if we could create a gismu for bless, to replace the clumsy to'edapma (ugh), it still would not help express cases where the fate imposed is mixed instead of all good or all bad.
+I think xagdapma or zandapma versus xladapma or maldapma are good for bless and curse.
+The general case could be like: x1 imposes or calls on a greater power to impose on x2 fate/destiny x3.
+Note: since cursing is much common than blessing, that is the default when unspecified by x3 or a compound.